weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. When does this directory structure get created?**

 **A.** TBD.
-One alternative is a new command `wego gitops init` which creates the directory structure and optionally the intiial cluster.
+One alternative is a new command `wego gitops init` which creates the directory structure and optionally the initial cluster.

 **Q. Is `-hub` required for my management cluster?**